elfinamk24/elfinamk24/README.md

-- Hi 👋 Elfina here!
-- 🌱 I’m interested in bioinformatics and computational biology.
+A grad student who's interested in bioinformatics and computational biology 🌱 .
 Let's collaborate :)

 <!---